Docker

 - Projects, boards, and cards are displayed

-Once confirmed everything works, remove the old volume:
+Once confirmed everything works, remove the old volumes:

 Troubleshooting